johannchopin/restapify/docs/README.md

 ```

 ### `restapify list`
-List all the routes detected by restapify from a specific directory:
+List all the routes detected by Restapify from a specific directory:

 ```
 restapify list <rootDir>